awslabs/aws-sdk-swift/reference/0.x/AWSRoute53RecoveryControlConfig/Route53RecoveryControlConfigClientProtocol.md

 func listControlPanels(input: ListControlPanelsInput, completion: @escaping (ClientRuntime.SdkResult<ListControlPanelsOutputResponse, ListControlPanelsOutputError>) -> Void)
 ```

-### listRoutingControls(input:​completion:​)
+### listRoutingControls(input:completion:)

 Returns an array of routing controls for a control panel.
-A routing control is an Amazon Route 53 Application Recovery Controller construct that has one of two states:​ ON and OFF.
+A routing control is an Amazon Route 53 Application Recovery Controller construct that has one of two states: ON and OFF.
 You can map the routing control state to the state of an Amazon Route 53 health check, which can be used to control routing.

 ``` swift
 func listRoutingControls(input: ListRoutingControlsInput, completion: @escaping (ClientRuntime.SdkResult<ListRoutingControlsOutputResponse, ListRoutingControlsOutputError>) -> Void)
 ```

-### listSafetyRules(input:​completion:​)
+### listSafetyRules(input:completion:)

 List the safety rules (the assertion rules and gating rules) that you've defined for the routing controls in a control panel.